Gskds/stats-preview-card/README.md

 - Mobile-first workflow

 ### What I learned
-In this fontend mentor challenge I learn the following things: How to arrange a grid element, How to make transparent color cover on image and also I'm able to make a grid columns with auto-fit but I don't get what I want in mobile version (i.e I couldn't make the width of the card right on mobile version but it works for desktop version) if someone know why is happening please tell me.
+In this fontend mentor challenge I learn the following things: How to arrange a grid element, How to make transparent color cover on image and also I'm able to make a grid columns with auto-fit but I don't get what I want in mobile version (i.e I couldn't make the width of the card right on mobile version but it works for desktop version) if someone know why is this happening please tell me.

 here is the code snippet I use.